tangerinemarigold/these-must-have-been-important-days-for-grifting/README.md

 * some life hack article on what to do when you commit perjury (because we all know you're going to do that)
 * some life hack article on what to do when you keep soiling your underwear every single day because of forthcoming legal issues you will face for situations you created out of thin air because youre a dumbass
 * some wikihow article on how to put a ruler inside your mouth (refering to jason's mouth), to measure how "big" Rand Paul is ... or some lookalike jason found with the same curly hair and suit and said to himself "close enough"
+* some article on incel violence, e.g. ['Incel' Violence, Misogynistic Extremism on the Rise](https://www.newsweek.com/incel-violence-misogynistic-extremism-rise-secret-service-warns-1688353) bc it hits way to close to home, in fact its home plate

 # Victims or sometimes co-conspirators of Jason's Grifting and Long Con
 * [St. Jude i.e. children with cancer](https://github.com/tangerinemarigold/these-must-have-been-important-days-for-grifting/blob/main/Screenshot%202023-05-15%20at%2010.03.26%20PM.png)